What is Nickel? – Its Alloys, Properties, and Uses

 1. Nickel-Iron Alloys

-Nickel-iron alloys are used in applications where a low thermal expansion rate is desirable.
-The coefficient of thermal expansion of Invar is about a tenth of that of carbon steel.
+Nickel-iron alloys have found their place in fields where maintaining a low rate of thermal expansion is crucial.
+For example, Invar—a well-known nickel-iron alloy—boasts a coefficient of thermal expansion that is roughly one-tenth that of typical carbon steel.

 2. Nickel-Copper Alloys